alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 The software is freely available under MIT licence, accessible from the two Zenodo repositories referenced above.
-To the best of our knowledge, there is no comparable package or web application making methods of spatial statistics available for panel-structured image data of arbitrary architecture.
+To the best of our knowledge, there is no comparable package or web application making methods of spatial statistics available for panel-structured image data of arbitrary structure architecture.

-[^3]:
- JAB to supply reference to replace @FDA-2018!

-Defects are modelled as points in an image rectangle based on screen dimensions.
+Defects are modelled as points in an image rectangle based on overall screen dimensions.
 The pattern of defects can be modelled using the web application (workflow is summarised in Figure \ref{fig:figure1}):